 Biscuits are great because they can make many different meals that much better.
-It’s fine to enjoy biscuits on their own as a treat, but they really shine when paired with specific meals.
+It’s fine to enjoy them on their own as a treat, but they really shine when paired with specific meals.

-Making homemade biscuits will be a great way to add some charm to your dinner.
-If you haven’t made biscuits too often yet, then you might be getting used to how to make them.
+Making the homemade variety will be a great way to add some charm to your dinner.
+If you’re new to the idea, you might just be getting used to making them.

 Sometimes people who are new to certain recipes will make mistakes.
-Your biscuits might be turning out gummy for some reason, and you have no idea why this is happening.
+Your biscuits might be turning out gummy for some reason, and you have no idea why it’s happening.

 1 – You’re Using Warm Butter